AlyBadawy/Securial/README.md

 [![Coveralls](https://img.shields.io/coverallsCoverage/github/AlyBadawy/Securial?branch=main&logo=coveralls&logoColor=%233F5767&labelColor=ddeedd)
 ](https://coveralls.io/github/AlyBadawy/Securial?branch=main)

-> [!WARNING]
->
-> **Securial is currently in active development (major version zero).**
->
-> While the gem is functional and versioned, it is not yet considered stable.
-Until v1.0.0 is released, any updates may introduce breaking changes as the API and features continue to evolve.
-If you plan to use Securial in production, please do so with caution and pin a specific version.
->
-> You can track the roadmap and remaining tasks for the v1.0.0 release in [this GitHub issue](https://github.com/AlyBadawy/Securial/issues/5).

 ---

+### 🛡️ What is Securial?

 **Securial** is a mountable Rails engine that provides robust, extensible authentication and access control for Rails applications.
 It supports:

-- ✅ JWT-based authentication
+- 🟦 JWT-based authentication
-- ✅ API tokens
+- 🟦 API tokens
-- ✅ Session-based auth
+- 🟦 Session-based auth
-- ✅ Simple integration with web and mobile apps
+- 🟦 Simple integration with web and mobile apps
-- ✅ Clean, JSON-based API responses
+- 🟦 Clean, JSON-based API responses
+- 🟦 Simple user management with roles
-- ✅ Database-agnostic support
+- 🟦 Database-agnostic support

-### 🚀 Why Securial?
+### 👀 Why Securial?

 Securial was built to offer a clean, modular, and API-first authentication system for Rails developers who want full control without the black-box complexity.
 Whether you're building for the web, mobile, or both, Securial gives you the flexibility to implement exactly what you need — from simple JWT authentication to more advanced setups involving sessions, API tokens, and role-based access.